An Interdisciplinary Ph.D. Minor and Graduate Certificate

 The Ph.D.
-Minor in Social, Cultural, and Critical Theory provides an interdisciplinary graduate curriculum based upon theoretical synergies among humanistic, social scientific, and naturalist disciplines.
+Minor and Graduate Certificate in Social, Cultural, and Critical Theory provide an interdisciplinary graduate curriculum based upon theoretical synergies among disciplines in the humanities, social sciences, arts, professions, and natural sciences.
 The Social, Cultural, and Critical Theory Ph.D.
-Minor trains students in important twentieth-century theoretical traditions that have had an impact across multiple disciplines, such as postmodernism, phenomenology, postcolonial studies, historical materialism, cultural studies, critical legal studies, the Frankfurt School, psychoanalysis, race, gender, and queer theory.
-It also encourages exploration of—and cultivate future contributors to—new movements and directions in social, cultural, and critical theory such as actor-network theory, affect theory, anthropocene studies, biopolitics, critical area studies, border theory, critical finance studies, critical science studies, mediated geographies, new materialisms, object-oriented ontology, posthumanism, post-secular theory, race critical theory, somatechnics, trans* theory, and game studies, among others.
+Minor and Graduate Certificate train students in important twentieth-century theoretical traditions that have had an impact across multiple disciplines, such as historical materialism, feminism, postmodernism, phenomenology, postcolonial studies, cultural studies, critical legal studies, the Frankfurt School, psychoanalysis, and queer theory.
+SCCT encourages exploration of—and cultivate future contributors to—new movements and directions in social, cultural, and critical theory such as actor-network theory, affect theory, anthropocene studies, biopolitics, critical area studies, border theory, critical finance studies, critical science studies, mediated geographies, new materialisms, object-oriented ontology, posthumanism, post-secular theory, critical race studies, somatechnics, trans* theory, and game studies, among others.

 SCCT students will be interested in the important twentieth-century theoretical traditions that have had an impact across multiple disciplines.
 Both the minor and the graduate certificate will deepen student strengths in interdisciplinary and conceptually rigorous forms of research as a means of improving their research as well as their available opportunities in a job market increasingly interested in interdisciplinary scholarship.